glimpse-editor/getglimpse-web/content/about.md

 If you are offended by the fact we renamed the project, we suggest you continue using the [GNU Image Manipulation Program](https://www.gimp.org) instead of annoying our contributors and making more work for our moderators.

-[Return to top](#contents) resources and so has to prioritise some changes over others.
-Decisions may have also been made historically for sound reasons that need to be revisited but cannot for the same reason.
-This can mean that good user interface improvements and functional changes that the community suggests can go unaddressed for years.

-What this project aims to do is inject some new ideas, energy, contributions and money into a tool that most of us take for granted.
-We also want to expand the adoption of a great piece of free software.

 [Return to top](#contents)

 ## Could you just run "find and replace" to fix the name? {#could-you-just-run-find-and-replace-to-fix-the-name}